AAV13/cropora-field-intelligence/README.md

 - The 2024 projection assumes rotation behavior is stationary.
 Market shocks or extreme weather could cause fields to deviate from historical patterns.

 ---

-## AI Disclaimer

-Portions of the code in these notebooks were developed with AI assistance (Claude by Anthropic).
-All analysis, interpretation, and validation were performed by the author.

----

-## License

-MIT